ibrahimelothmani/ibrahimelothmani/README.md

 ## 🚀 About Me
 As a visionary developer, I specialize in building high-performance applications using **Java**, **JavaScript**, **TypeScript**, **Spring Boot**, **Angular**, **React**, and more.
 My expertise spans frontend, backend, and DevOps, with a focus on **CI/CD pipelines**, **containerization** (Docker, Kubernetes), and **cloud infrastructure** (AWS, Terraform).

-I co-founded **EasyBuild**, a SaaS platform serving 20+ users, where I optimized microservices and reduced deployment times by 40%.
-My projects, like an **AI-Powered Cybersecurity System** and a **Multi-Modal AI Agent Platform**, showcase my ability to deliver scalable, real-world solutions.
-I'm driven by Agile collaboration, test-driven development, and a relentless pursuit of excellence.

 ## 🔗 Connect with Me
 - [Portfolio](https://ibrahimelothmani.vercel.app/)
 - [GitHub](https://github.com/ibrahimelothmani)